segmentio/segment-docs/src/connections/destinations/catalog/actions-singlestore/index.md

 ## Frequently Asked Questions
 ### Can I customize the schema used in SingleStore?

-By default, the mapping is predefined to store the complete raw Segment events in the segment_raw_data table.
+By default, the mappings store the complete raw Segment events in the `segment_raw_data` table.
 If you prefer, within the mapping, you can choose to selectively include or exclude specific fields to be sent and written into SingleStore.

 ### How does SingleStore handle data types from Segment?

-All event data is stored natively as JSON within the message column.
+All event data is stored natively as JSON in the message column.
 This allows for flexible schema management and easy access to nested properties using SQL queries.
 SingleStore's ability to dynamically and quickly parse the JSON allows all types of complex events to be queried or used in notebooks.

 ### Is the data ingestion process real-time?